ftcconsultoria/siscontRestaurantesV2/README.md

 references the existing `ESTQ_PRODUTO` table and generates `EPRO_FOTO_PK` automatically.

+The script `sql/alter_estq_produto_add_cemp_pk.sql` adds the `CEMP_PK`
+foreign key to `ESTQ_PRODUTO`, linking each product to a company in `CADE_EMPRESA`.

 A separate SQL script at `sql/create_cade_empresa.sql` defines the `CADE_EMPRESA` table used for storing company information.

+Products now include a `CEMP_PK` foreign key referencing `CADE_EMPRESA`.
+When synchronizing with Supabase the app filters products by the company saved locally so that only records for the active company are fetched.

 Product photos are captured directly from the product list.
 When you tap the camera icon for a product, the app uses the device camera to take a picture,